tidepool-org/tidepool-org.github.io/_docs/tidepool-api.md

   Susie: view, upload, note
   Michael: view

-The gatekeeper API is at the /access endpoint on Tidepool servers.
+(Where Susie and Michael are other clients of hers.)
+The gatekeeper API is at the ```/access``` endpoint on Tidepool servers.
 Here's the list of things you can do with gatekeeper:

-### Which groups am I in?
+### Which groups is a user in?

-This really means "whose user data can I access, and what permissions do I have for each of them?"
+This really means "whose data can a user access, and what permissions exist for each of them?"

 ```
 GET /access/groups/:userId
 x-tidepool-session-token: <token>
 ```

-The userId must be your own, or someone for whom you have "administrative" permission.
+The userId must be user belonging to the session token, or someone for whom that user has admin permission.
+If not, a 403 will be returned.

 The response to this request would look something like this: